Day five of Wagatha Christie – and the dark heart of the case is laid bare | Tom Peck

-Somewhere in a landfill in Wales there is a hard drive which, even after this week, contains a trove of bitcoins with a value of over £100m.
-But that, surely, is nothing, compared to the sacred artefact that we now know must exist somewhere, and most likely in some kind of rubbish dump in the vicinity of Alderley Edge.
+Somewhere in a landfill in Wales, there is a hard drive which, even after this week, contains a trove of bitcoins with a value of over £100m.
+But that, surely, is nothing compared with the sacred artefact that we now know must exist somewhere – most likely in some kind of rubbish dump in the vicinity of Alderley Edge.

-We speak of the document that before today we did not know existed.
+I speak of the document that, before today, we did not know existed.
 It is a handwritten note, fresh from the pen of its author, Coleen Rooney.
-It contains the 13 seismic sentences, each one note perfect, beat perfect and magisterial in their economy, that lead to the four words and nine dot dot dots that shook the world.
-“It’s ……… Rebekah Vardy’s account.”
+It contains the 13 seismic sentences, each one note-perfect, beat-perfect, and magisterial in its economy, that lead to the four words and nine dot-dot-dots that shook the world: “It’s ……… Rebekah Vardy’s account.”

-On her second day of cross examination, Coleen Rooney revealed that she had first written it out by hand, as she likes to do, before typing it out on WhatsApp and sending it to her brother to post on her instagram, while she did the same on Twitter.
+On her second day of cross-examination, Coleen Rooney revealed that she had first written the post out by hand, as she likes to do, before typing it out on WhatsApp and sending it to her brother to post on her Instagram while she did the same on Twitter.

 The note, she said, has now been lost.
-And even the possibility of some kind of Wagatha Christie NFT now seems unlikely as the WhatsApp message has been “cleared out” by her brother, and she can no longer access it either after she changed her phone.
-(Coleen Rooney’s brother regularly “clears out” his WhatsApp apparently, a course of action which, if this case demonstrates anything at all, is an eminently sensible course of action for anyone.)
+And even the possibility of some kind of Wagatha Christie NFT now seems unlikely, as the WhatsApp message has been “cleared out” by her brother, and she can no longer access it either, after she changed her phone.
+(Coleen Rooney’s brother regularly “clears out” his WhatsApp, apparently – a course of action that, if this case demonstrates anything at all, is an eminently sensible one for anyone to take.)

-It is, in theory, day five of the Wagatha Christie trial, but time took on a more plastic feel some days or perhaps years ago.
-There are only so many hours anyone can listen to very well paid old men discuss how Instagram works for the benefit of a judge whose more recent previous cases include a Saudi arms deal and the fate of inmates at Guantanamo Bay prison before any sense of reality starts to warp a little at the edges.
+It is, in theory, day five of the Wagatha Christie trial, but time took on a more plastic feel some days, or perhaps years, ago.
+There are only so many hours that one can spend listening to very-well-paid old men discussing how Instagram works, for the benefit of a judge whose recent cases include a Saudi arms deal and the fate of inmates at Guantanamo Bay, before one’s sense of reality starts to warp a little at the edges.

 And this is arguably the defining madness of it all.
-The dark heart of this case, which is well into its third year and, reportedly, its third million in legal fees, is that one thrillingly, deliciously brief message.
+The dark heart of this case, which is well into its third year and, reportedly, its third million in legal fees, is that one, thrillingly, deliciously brief message.
 Does the world need to hear all of its backstory?
-Do we need to witness the magician’s curtain peeled back?
-Do we need Coleen Rooney to explain, in excruciating detail, that: “You go to settings and then you go into ‘hide my story’, then you have to select all the people you’re hiding it from?”
+Do we need to witness the magician’s curtain being peeled back?
+Do we need Coleen Rooney to explain, in excruciating detail, that “you go to settings, and then you go into ‘hide my story’, then you have to select all the people you’re hiding it from”?

 It is still suggested that Coleen Rooney lacks the evidence required to prove that Rebekah Vardy definitely knew that her account was being used, either by her or someone else, to feed information about her private life to The Sun newspaper.